 Print services allow you to print or preview your web maps.
 You can print maps from Map Viewer Classic or from a web app created in ArcGIS Web AppBuilder or with ArcGIS Configurable Apps templates.
 Web apps that are created with a template or in Web AppBuilder use the organization's print service in their print widgets.
 When you click Print in Map Viewer Classic, the print service creates printable documents with the layouts available in that print service.
 You can also create custom print layout templates that provide layout options for printing in Map Viewer Classic.

 Geometry services perform the calculations necessary to do spatial analysis such as buffering and calculating area.
 The organization uses an ArcGIS Online geometry service by default.
-Alternatively, you can use the preconfigured geometry service of one of your federated servers.
+This default ArcGIS Online geometry service is not recommended for use on production deployments.
+You must update the geometry utility service for your ArcGIS Enterprise deployment to use the precongifured geometry service of the hosting server or one of your federated servers.
 You can also use a custom ArcGIS Server geometry service.

 The GeoEnrichment service provides the ability to get facts about a location or area.
 Using GeoEnrichment, you can get information about the people, places, and businesses in a specific area or within a certain distance or drive time from a location.
 More specifically, by submitting a point or polygon to the GeoEnrichment service, you can retrieve the demographics and other relevant characteristics associated with the surrounding area.
 You can also use the geoenrichment service to obtain additional geographic context (for example, the ZIP Code of a location) and geographic boundaries (for example, the geometry for a drive-time service area).
 Currently, the service is available for Canada, the United States, and a number of European countries.
 Other countries will be added over time.